bpoudel7/SystemVerilog/README.txt

 variable.
 A combinational circuit with a register type output is not a pure combinational circuit, but, it is a sequential circuit.

+In the following we design a combinatinal circuit using three methods.
+All of these methods generates same combinational circuit as shown in the CarWarningSystemV1_RTL_Schematic.png diagram.
+The truth table for our car warning system is as follow,

 ----------------------------------------------------------------------------
 |                           Input                         ||    Output     |
 ----------------------------------------------------------------------------